We Stand With Ukraine! 5% of our profits goes to support the Brotherhood of Kind Hearts

 friendly fraud

-gateway
+Payment gateway

-high-risk merchant
+High-risk merchant

 illiquidity